■ Safety of care:

 • Review all key elements of the patient’s medical record, for example, nursing notes, vital signs, relevant past entries, test results, and consultation reports before establishing a diagnosis.

-• Provide the patient with clear discharge instructions.
-The information should enable the patient to understand the diagnosis and to be aware of the signs and symptoms that may indicate the evolution of the disease or potentially point to a different diagnosis.
+• Provide the patient with clear instructions and document this discussion.
+The information should enable the patient to understand the diagnosis and be aware of the signs and symptoms that may indicate the evolution of the disease or potentially point to a different diagnosis.
 It should also convey the importance of following up and specify whom to contact for follow-up.